Hurricane Roslyn makes landfall in Mexico, avoids resorts

 MEXICO CITY (AP) — Hurricane Roslyn slammed into a sparsely populated stretch of Mexico’s Pacific coast between the resorts of Puerto Vallarta and Mazatlan Sunday morning, then declined to tropical storm force and quickly moved inland.

-By Sunday morning, Roslyn had winds of 70 mph (110 kph), down from its peak of 130 mph.
-The U.S. National Hurricane Center said Roslyn was about 55 miles (90 kms) south-southeast of the northern city of Durango.
+By Sunday evening, Roslyn had winds of 35 mph (55 kph), down from its peak of 130 mph.
+The U.S. National Hurricane Center said Roslyn was about 60 miles (95 kilometers) east-southeast of the northern city of Torreon.

-The hurricane was moving north-northeast at 20 miles per hour (31 kph) and was expected to lose strength further as it moves further inland.
-The center expects Roslyn could become a tropical depression before reaching Texas.
+The hurricane was moving northeast at 21 miles per hour (33 kph) and was expected to lose strength further as it moves inland.
+The center expects Roslyn would dissipate before reaching Texas.

+Local media reported two people died after taking shelter in unstable structures that collapsed during the storm, but the Nayarit state civil defense office said it could not confirm those deaths.

 While it missed a direct hit, Roslyn brought heavy rain and high waves to Puerto Vallarta, where ocean surges lashed the beachside promenade.